Queens Park Rangers F.C.: The Premier League years and relegation (1990s)

-Relegation, promotion, financial struggles and the arrival of Bernie & Flavio (2000s)
+Relegation, promotion, financial struggles and the arrival of Bernie and Flavio (2000s)

 After several years of struggle in the second tier, QPR became embroiled in financial and boardroom controversy.
 Although the club had floated on the Alternative Investment Market in 1991, in 2001 it entered administration (receivership).
 A period of financial hardship followed and the club left administration after receiving a £10m high-interest emergency loan which continued to burden the club.
-The 00–01 season proved to be a disaster and Francis resigned in early 2001.
+The 00–01 season proved to be a disaster and Gerry Francis resigned in early 2001.
 Former Rangers midfielder Ian Holloway was appointed manager but failed to prevent the club from being relegated to the third division at the end of the season, the first time since the 1960s.

 After relegation Holloway assembled a team featuring several QPR fans in the squad including Kevin Gallen, Marc Bircham and Richard Langley alongside other key players such as Danny Shittu, Gareth Ainsworth and Clarke Carlisle.
 In their second season in the third tier, the club reached the play-off final in Cardiff, losing 0–1 to Cardiff City in extra time.
-The following season QPR put their playoff heartache behind them and returned to Division 1 after as runners-up, with a famous 3–1 win away at Hillsborough in front of 7000 travelling Rangers fans.
+The following season QPR put their playoff heartache behind them and returned to Division 1 after as runners-up, with a famous 3–1 win away at Hillsborough in front of 7000 traveling QPR fans.

-Rangers struggled for consistent form over the next two campaigns before Holloway was suspended amidst rumours of his impending departure for Leicester City.
+Rangers struggled for consistent form over the next two campaigns before Holloway was suspended amidst rumors of his impending departure for Leicester City.
 A poor series of results and lack of progress at the club saw Holloway's successors Gary Waddock and later John Gregory – both former players – fail to hold on to the manager job.

 Scandals involving the directors, shareholders and others emerged in 2005–06 season and included allegations of blackmail and threats of violence against the club's chairman Gianni Paladini.
 In an unrelated incident, QPR were further rocked by the murder of youth team player Kiyan Prince on 18 May 2006 and, in August 2007, the death of teenager and promising first-team player Ray Jones in a car crash.

-Rangers continued to face mounting financial pressure, in the September 2007 it was announced that the club had been bought by wealthy Formula One businessmen Flavio Briatore and Bernie Ecclestone (see Ownership and finances below).
+Rangers continued to face mounting financial pressure, in the September 2007, it was announced that the club had been bought by wealthy Formula One businessmen Flavio Briatore and Bernie Ecclestone (see Ownership and finances below).
 John Gregory's reign as manager came to an end in October 2007 after a string of poor results left QPR at the bottom of the Championship and he was replaced by Luigi De Canio until the end of the 2007–08 season.
 Further investment followed in early 2008 as the club looked to push for promotion to the Premier League within four years, on the back of greater financial stability.
 On 14 May 2008, Iain Dowie was announced as the manager to begin the campaign to return Rangers to the top flight.
 However, on 24 October 2008, Dowie was sacked after just 15 games in charge of the club.